-Implementing a Solidus store, you may need to change how the Admin Panel works.
-Solidus allows the full customization of your store Admin Panel (also referred to as backend) and this page shows how to implement frequently requested changes.
+When developing a Solidus store you may need to change how the Admin Panel works.
+Solidus allows you to fully customize your store's Admin Panel (also referred to as the "backend").
+This page shows you how to implement frequently requested changes.

-You can override original views by creating a file in your host application with the same path of the one you want to change, copy/pasting the content of the original file into the new one and editing it.
+You can override the original views by creating a file in your host application with the same path as the one you want to change.
+Copy and paste the contents of the original file into the new one and edit it.

 For example, if you want to customize

-Please, be sure to copy the file corresponding to the version of Solidus that you are using: once you've identified your version (usually through your Gemfile), you can switch to the right branch using the branch selector in the GitHub UI.
+It is important to be sure you are copying the file that corresponds to the version of Solidus that you are using.
+For example, if your production store uses Solidus 2.8, you must copy the files from the 2.8 branch.
+Once you've identified your version (usually through your Gemfile), you can switch to the right branch using the branch selector in the GitHub UI.

-The disadvantages of this approach are that, if that view changes in a future version of Solidus, you could have problems since your view code does not match with the rest of the Solidus codebase at the newer version.
+There is one disadvantage to this approach: If your modified view changes in a future version of Solidus, you could face unexpected problems since your view code does not match with the rest of the Solidus codebase in the newer version.

-Deface is a gem that allows changing part of your views without overriding them entirely and it was born to fix the issue described in the previous approach.
+Deface is a gem that allows you to selectively change part of your views without overriding them entirely.
+It was created to fix the disadvantage described in the previous approach.

 Suppose you want to customize backend/app/views/spree/admin/orders/index.html.erb , changing the following block: